svhawkins/B-Minor-Compiler/README.txt

    - C sets array sizes to smallest of either declared or list (or just one or the other), B-Minor always uses list size in case of mismatches.
 As a result, it is considered a fatal error in greater than 1 dimension if they don't match, whereas C just emits a warning for 'excess elements in array initializer' regardless of dimension.

+BUGS:
+- Multidimensional array code-generation results in segmentation faults.
+I am not sure of the exact cause, but it may be call-stack related.
+The AST structures involved in a non-zero-initialized 2+ dimensional array use a lot of recursion, local variables, and dynamic memory allocation.
+  The parser was not updated for this limitation.

+- The sybmbol table 'reuses' former scopes for local variables.
+In multiple global function defintions, the local variables from all of them would be part of the same scope.

+- Array subscriptions may sometimes result in a segmentation fault.
+I do not know why, though I suspect it may be related to the other array-related problems I've been facing.
 *****************